Hello you! In this post, we will be looking at your Pinterest business account in a little more detail.

 7. Add Pins to Group Boards

-If you are already a collaborator on group boards I cannot emphasize how important it is to pin fresh content to group boards as well as re-pinning content that is getting great engagement.
+If you are already a collaborator on group boards I cannot emphasize how important it is to pin fresh content to group boards.
+Also, re-pin content that is getting great engagement.

 Yes, this is a lot more work than you were expecting so you can schedule pinning to group boards using a tool like Tailwind via their board lists + scheduler.
 Here is the screenshot showing board lists.

-You would first need to create a board list with similar group boards then schedule your most popular pins to go onto those boards every week depending on the repin rate of that board as well as the number of followers.
+You would first need to create a board list with similar group boards then schedule your most popular pins to go onto those boards every week.

 The idea is to space it out using interval pinning so that you don’t appear to be a spammer on the group board.
 Here is an example of the interval pin scheduler.